Claire Strofield

 Claire is a native of Sydney, Australia, and has lived in London, San Diego, San Francisco, and now resides in Los Angeles.

 Claire holds a Bachelor of Science (Pre-Med) from the University of Technology, Sydney; a Master of Teaching from the University of Western Sydney, and a Certificate of Creative Writing from Griffith University.
 Claire is a three-time graduate of The Writer’s Studio in San Francisco.
 She’s also graduated from the following courses: Directing, UCLA; Screenwriting for TV and Film, UCLA; Screenwriting, Script Anatomy.
-She studied acting at The Lee Strausberg Theatre & Film Institute and Improv at Upright Citizens Brigade.
+She studied acting at The Lee Strasberg Theatre & Film Institute and Improv at Upright Citizens Brigade.

-Claire recently wrote, produced, and directed the short film, Gulls staring an award-winning cast.
+Claire recently wrote, produced, and directed the short film, Gulls, staring an award-winning cast.